Multiple Active Statements (MAS) and DBD::ODBC

 }

 Note that you need SQL Server 2005 or later to use MARS_Connection.
-Also, if you are using the Microsoft SQL Server ODBC Driver instead of the Native Client Driver, you need the ODBC driver from the SQL Server 2008 distribution.
+Also, if you're using the Microsoft SQL Server ODBC driver instead of the Native Client Driver, you need the ODBC driver from the SQL Server distribution.

-Note that although this is a connection attribute, there is no way to enable MARS_Connection by using the Microsoft ODBC Driver GUI setup.
-You also need to enable this attribute at connection time or before the connection by setting SQL_COPT_SS_MARS_ENABLED (via SQLSetConnectAttr, which you cannot directly do with DBD::ODBC).
+Note that although this is a connection attribute, there is no way to enable MARS_Connection by using the Microsoft ODBC driver GUI setup.
+You also need to enable this attribute at connection time or before the connection by setting SQL_COPT_SS_MARS_ENABLED (use SQLSetConnectAttr, which you cannot directly do with DBD::ODBC).

 Notes: